adopted-ember-addons/ember-data-factory-guy/README.md

 - You don't need to add any files to recreate the relationships in your models
 - Any custom methods like: serialize / serializeAttribute / keyForAttribute etc... in a serializer will be used automatically
 - If you set up custom methods like: buildURL / urlForFindRecord in an adapter, they will be used automatically
-- You don't have to setup anything besides making your factories
+- You have no config file with tons of spew, because you declare all the mocks and make everything declaratively in the test
 - You can push models and their complex relationships directory to the store

 ### Questions / Get in Touch